filipe-silva/FireflyIII.Net/generated/docs/TransactionsApi.md

 <a id="updatetransaction"></a>
 # **UpdateTransaction**
-> TransactionSingle UpdateTransaction (int id, TransactionUpdate transactionUpdate)
+> TransactionSingle UpdateTransaction (string id, TransactionUpdate transactionUpdate)

 Update existing transaction.
+For more information, see https://docs.firefly-iii.org/firefly-iii/api/specials

 Update an existing transaction.